jcmuller1/school_district_analysis/README.md

 ### Discussion

-* As seen in Figures 1 and 2, the average math score slightly dropped after the Thomas High School 9th grade students were removed.
-While the average reading score appears to have stayed the same,
+* As seen in Figures 1 and 2, the average math score slightly dropped after the Thomas High School 9th grade students were removed, thereby lowering the percentage of students passing math.
+While the average reading score appears to have stayed the same, the slight drop in percent passing reading implies that at least one removed student had originally passed math.
+The static average reading score is likely due to rounding.
+Overall, a smaller proportion of students had passing grades after the data was cleaned.
+* Figures 3 and 4